 - The Widow Clicquot: The Story of a Champagne Empire and the Woman Who Ruled It

-And as you’ll see here, there are tons more books on champagne which you can easily order online.
-If you run a bit of a book club, perhaps you can make your next book one of these and discuss it over some champas on the 20th of Oct?
+There are tons more books on champagne which you can easily order online.
+If you run a bit of a book club, perhaps you can make your next book one of these and discuss it over some champas on the 18th of Oct?

 My champagne sabre is one of my favourite presents Mr. Spittoon has ever given me.
 It’s such an awesome party trick and well, it just makes you feel pretty cool.
 On the blog, I have put together a step-by-step guide on how to sabre a bottle of champagne plus there’s a video as well!